Connect with others who understand.

 Unpleasant odors from hidradenitis suppurativa (HS) flares can be a source of stress and frustration for myHSteam members.
 “Nothing has seemed to help with the odor,” one member commented.

-If you need help with managing odors from leaking wounds, you can try a few techniques to reduce the smell and the stress that comes with it.
+If you need help with managing odors from leaking wounds, you can try a few techniques to reduce the smell and stress that come with it.
 Read on to learn what causes the HS smell and ways you can curb it.

 What Causes the HS Odor?

-Hidradenitis suppurativa, also known as acne inversa, is caused by chronic inflammation of the hair follicles.
+Hidradenitis suppurativa, also known as acne inversa, is caused by long-term inflammation of the hair follicles.
 In this skin condition, hair follicles get clogged with keratin (a protein in skin, hair, and nails), sweat, and bacteria.
-This leads to the development of cysts or abscesses that are filled with pus — a mixture of dead white blood cells, skin cells, and bacteria or fungi.
+This blockage causes abscesses to form, filling with pus — a mixture of dead white blood cells, skin cells, and bacteria or fungi.
 If these lesions burst, pus can drain from the open wound and cause an odor.

 What Does HS Odor Smell Like?